A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

 The four-momentum is given by a mass $\mu$ multiplied into the proper time derivative of the trajectory.
 By assumption the mass is invariant under all reflections in $\operatorname{K}_4$, and the time derivative is necessarily odd under time reversal:

 With this we find that our four-momentum

 is charged under the reflection group as

-What this tells us is that the energy is completely invariant under the action of the discrete reflection group $\operatorname{K}_4$, and the momenta are odd under both parity and time reflections.
+This tells us that the energy is completely invariant under the action of the discrete reflection group $\operatorname{K}_4$, and the three-momenta are odd under both parity and time reflections.
 This matches our intuition, and is the first example of a failure of the `standard' defining assignments of the parity and time reversal operators.
 In this representation both $\mathcal{P}$ and $\mathcal{T}$ are represented by the same matrix, `$\mathcal{R}$' (defined above), and $\mathcal{PT}$ acts as the identity.
-From a representation theoretic point of view momentum vectors may be thought of as taking representations of $\operatorname{PO}(1,3)$, instead of $\operatorname{O}(1,3)$.

-There are still unanswered questions at this point, such as how the discrete reflection group interacts with the (proper orthochronus) Lorentz group, especially under the action of boosts, which at present would seem to `mix up' our clean one dimensional decomposition of the four vectors, possibly leading to different observers ascribing different charges under the reflection group to the same physical objects.
-In the next section we will explicitly construct the semi-direct product $\operatorname{O}(1,3) = \operatorname{SO}^{+}_{\uparrow}(1,3) \rtimes \operatorname{K}_4$, and address these concerns.
+Next we need to make sense of how the discrete reflection group $\operatorname{K}_4$ interacts with the proper orthochronus Lorentz group $\operatorname{SO}^+(1,3)$, especially under the action of boosts which at present would seem to `mix up' our clean one dimensional decomposition of these four-vectors, perhaps leading to different observers ascribing different charges under the reflection group to the same physical objects and causing a contradiction.
+The next two sections address this concern, constructing precisely those combinations of reflection charges which have physically reasonable transformation properties.